Dhaka's air quality turns unhealthy for sensitive groups

-Egypt’s Cairo, Pakistan’s Lahore, and Bahrain’s Manama occupied the first three spots on the list, with AQI scores of 206, 181, and 175, respectively.
+Pakistan’s Lahore, India’s Delhi, and Egypt’s Cairo occupied the first three spots on the list, with AQI scores of 212, 177, and 170, respectively.

 The AQI in Bangladesh is based on five pollutants: particulate matter (PM10 and PM2.5), NO2, CO, SO2, and ozone.